bursonic/driveMalta/Cars/Attitude.md

 ###4234 - CARS2.9

-You may use the "Two-Second Rule"
+You may use the "two-second rule"

 1. When emerging on wet roads
 2. **To keep a safe gap from the vehicle in front**